ChronoByte404/JanexBot/README.md

 ```
 ### Notes

     The provided code is a prototype.
-You may need to further test and refine it based on user interactions and real-world scenarios.
-    Make sure the spaCy language model en_core_web_sm is available and working as expected.